nuls-io/devsite/docs/Docs/d_transaction.md

 - Collect transactions broadcast by other nodes

 The transactions broadcast by other nodes will be sent by means of network messages.
 The first is the hash of the transaction, and the transaction management module will send a message requesting the complete transaction before receiving the complete transaction.

 Since the node is a whole composed of modules, within the node, the modules are trusted, and the nodes are not trusted.
 Therefore, unlike the new transaction of the receiving module, when the transaction module receives the transactions of other nodes.
 When the transaction is rigorously verified, then wait for the next step.

-  - Deduplication (validation in unconfirmed and confirmed databases)
+  - De-duplication (validation in unconfirmed and confirmed databases)
   - Call the validator corresponding to the transaction for verification
   - Call the ledger for verification
   - db unconfirmed storage
   - Consensus node puts the transaction into the queue to be packaged
   - Forward to other nodes

  Only transactions that are not verified by an orphan transaction are temporarily placed in the orphan pool for processing, and all other unverified transactions are discarded.

 > Orphan transactions: It means that the transaction data can be verified.
 The transaction nonce value is not used by other transactions, but it cannot be connected to an existing transaction and will be judged as an orphan transaction.